 Shops will stay open 7 days a week and most until 20.00hrs.
-Christmas markets will be held in Plaza Major until the 6th of January.
+Christmas markets will be held in Plaza Mayor until the 6th of January.
 Plaza España and La Rambla will be open underneath the twinkling Christmas lights and will be home to stalls selling an array of local produce and Christmas goodies.
-This is a fine time to get a good look at the creative artisanry of Mallorca.
+A fine time to get a good look at the creative artisanry of Mallorca.
 Although the Council has taken every measure to ensure everybody can have fun in a safe environment, please wear a mask at all times as this is required by law.

 Traditions of the Holiday #